-Peter Burger's CV includes a run of high profile TV movies, including based on a true story tale Until Proven Innocent, which won five Qantas Awards.
-Burger got his own awards for directing What Really Happened: Waitangi, an episode of Mataku, and co-directing docudrama Erebus: Operation Overdue.
-From an editing background, Burger won early success directing adverts, short film Turangawaewae (which was invited to the Cannes Film Festival) and mockumentary Fish Skin Suit.
-Burger has also helmed true story dramas Field Punishment No 1 and Bloodlines, and episodes of TV series The Cult and The Dead Lands.
+Peter Burger's CV includes a run of TV movies, including based on truth drama Until Proven Innocent, which won five Qantas Awards.
+Burger got his own awards for What Really Happened: Waitangi, a 2002 episode of Mataku, and co-directing docudrama Erebus: Operation Overdue.
+From an editing background, he won early success directing adverts, short Turangawaewae (which played at the Cannes Film Festival) and mockumentary Fish Skin Suit.
+Since then he has helmed TV movies Field Punishment No 1 and Resolve, and episodes of The Cult and The Dead Lands.
+He was profiled for a 2006 episode of Kete Aronui.

 This miniseries was made for the centenary of New Zealand’s involvement in the Gallipoli campaign.
 Created by Gavin Strawhan and Briar Grace-Smith, the six one hour episodes explored the impact of World War l on characters connected to a Pākehā family.
 Each episode was framed around a letter written home.
 The characters include a nurse and doctor caring for wounded in Egypt, a lawyer turned officer in Gallipoli and his wayward brother, and a Māori preacher turned soldier and his sister.
 Directed for TVNZ by Peter Burger, the series was produced by Robin Scholes.